 Interpreters and Bankruptcy Proceedings

-Through the years our Montgomery bankruptcy attorneys have ran into situations where a client is unable to speak English or they may be unable to speak at all and then an interpreter is needed for the Section 341 Meeting of Creditors or for a hearing in front of the bankruptcy judge.
+Through the years our Montgomery, Selma, and Central Alabama bankruptcy attorneys have ran into situations where a client is unable to speak English or they may be unable to speak at all and then an interpreter is needed for the Section 341 Meeting of Creditors or for a hearing in front of the bankruptcy judge.
 In a few cases, the bankruptcy trustee has provided an interpreter at the Meeting of Creditors.
-Generally though interpreter services have not been usually available with the Meeting of Creditors or bankruptcy court, and we have had our clients bring someone with them who can interpret for them.
+Generally, though interpreter services have not been usually available with the Meeting of Creditors or bankruptcy court, and we have had our clients bring someone with them who can interpret for them.
 This might be someone who can use sign language or who can interpret the language in which our client speaks.
-There has been no set pattern that we have noticed and it varies case-to-case.
+There has been no set pattern that we have noticed, and it varies case-to-case.

 At The Sellers Law Firm, we want to make all accommodations necessary for our clients!
 We know that each and every client is unique, and we treat each case in a unique manner.
 We have four offices which are located Montgomery, Selma, Greenville, and Troy.
-All consultations are always free, and we can usually see you within 24 hours.
+All consultations are always free, and we can usually meet with you within 24 hours.
 Please call at 334-LAWYERS (529-9377) to set an appointment to meet our team.
-You may also reach us by using the “text us” link and Contact Form on our website.
+Your phone lines are answered 24 hours a day!
+You may also reach us by using the Contact Form on our website or by emailing us at firstname.lastname@example.org.
 Remember that doing nothing, changes nothing so act today!

 The Sellers Law Firm is designated a debt relief agency by an Act of Congress and the President of the United States.
 We have proudly assisted people seeking relief under the U.S. Bankruptcy Code for four decades.